jhungerman/OM596CapstoneRep/ProcessNotes2.md

 	- Bryce responded that the 'M' is for manual calculation.
 Change variable to Manual v Automatic
 - For comparison purposes I formatted everything as text.
 Add columns to convert lot dims to numeric for calculation
 - Calculate average lot dim.
 If Missing then 0.
 Remove zeros.
-- Apostrophes in some lot dimaensions.
+- Apostrophes in some lot dimensions.
 Remove.
 - Some lot dimensions were missing delimeters.
 Adjust.
 - Handful of measurements had extended inch values.
 Convert to decimal.
 - Re-run formulas